ShizukaDonaghue/serene-meditation/README.md

 <img src="docs/images/navigation-bar-for-smaller-viewports-closed.png" alt="Image showing the navigation bar when closed for smaller viewport sizes" width=300>

-When hovering over the hamburger menu with the cursor, the cursor changes to the hand pointer to indidate that is a button.
+When hovering over the hamburger menu with the cursor, the cursor changes to the hand pointer to indicate that is a button.
 When the hamburger menu is clicked or tapped, the drop-down menu opens, so that the user can select the section that they would like to navigate to.
 When hovered over, the colour of the section name changes from white to light blue, which enables the user to see which link they are selecting.
 The drop-down menu is semi-transparent, so the user can see the screen behind the menu, and once the selection is made, they are able to see that the desired section is now at the top of the screen.
 Furthermore, when the drop-down menu is open, the hamburger icon changes to "X" so that it is more intuitive for the user to know that is how the drop-down menu is closed.

 <img src="docs/images/hand-pointer.png" alt="Image showing the hand pointer" width=40>